 The appeal of the plant

-If you observed that any of the plants you have outdoors will look good indoors, proceed to move them inside.
+If you observe that any of the plants you have outdoors will look good indoors, proceed to move them inside.

 Prioritize some vegetables

-You need to give special attention to a vegetable like tomato plants and small pepper.
+You need to give special attention to a vegetable like tomato plants and small peppers.
 The nature of these plants affords them to produce fruits even in winter with adequate sunlight.

 Also, note that certain vegetables may require having a large pot to be successful.
 Also, keep in mind that indoors, you don't have insects to pollinate these plants, so there needs to be manual pollination of these plants.